-Visitors recommend preparing to spend at least 1 hour at the Shard, but you may want to set aside at least 2 hours if you plan on relaxing here or maybe eat at one of the many restaurants.
+Visitors recommend preparing to spend at least 1 hour at The View from The Shard, but you may want to set aside at least 2 hours if you plan to relax or eat at one of the many restaurants.

 - Large Bags

 - Large Photographic Equipment

 For tips on where to store your prohibited items inexpensively, check out our post on luggage storage.

 You are welcome to bring the following items:

 Only food and drinks that are purchased at The View from The Shard are allowed to be consumed on the premises.

 Although pushchairs are not allowed on the observation deck, there is an area to store them during your visit.